whitmo/gunicorn/README.rst

     * no start/stop hook anymore use related charms instead.
     * no configuration change directly on the charm anymore, use related charms instead.
     * no access logging by default
+    * exposing a port must now be done in the linked charm instead of this one